Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Improving sufficient criteria for absolute separability in arbitrary dimensions from convex geometry

 \begin{proposition} Let $\rho$ be a bipartite state acting in a Hilbert space $\mathbb{C}^{N}\otimes\mathbb{C}^{M}$ of global dimension $D=N\cdot M$.
 If the problem

 is feasible, then $\rho$ is absolutely separable (AS). \end{proposition} \begin{proof}If the problem is feasible, it implies that the algorithm indeed succeeded in finding $\{\varrho_1, \varrho_2\}$ fulfilling the constraints.
-Hence, both states $\{\varrho_1, \varrho_2\}$ are certified AS from Theorem~\ref{thm:Gurvits} or Theorem~\ref{Prop:Lewenstein}, respectively.
+Hence, both states $\{\varrho_1, \varrho_2\}$ are certified AS from the positivity of the inverse map introduced in Theorem~\ref{thm:Gurvits} or from the Gurvits-Barnum ball defined in Theorem~\ref{Prop:Lewenstein} (numerically expressed as bounds on the Frobenius norm $||\rho_2 - \mbox{Tr}(\rho_2)\cdot\mathds{1}/D||_{F} \leq \mbox{Tr}(\rho_2)/\sqrt{D(D-1)}$) , respectively.
 Finally, by convexity, their sum $\rho$ is also AS. \end{proof}